-As stated at the outset, the District of Massachusetts is lagging behind other districts in reducing delays and, inevitably, the costs of litigation.
-Thus, the obligation to develop an effective cost and delay reduction plan presents an enormous opportunity for achieving positive results.
-Modified tracking of cases that counsel expect to settle, more effective use of magistrate judges and senior judges, prompt resolution of all motions, especially potentially dispositive motions, and cooperative discovery will alleviate many of the major choke points in the system and, it is hoped, reduce cost and delay.
+The development of an effective case management plan presents an enormous opportunity for reducing the delay and cost associated with litigation in the District of Massachusetts.
+Individualized case management, more effective use of magistrate judges and senior judges, prompt resolution of all motions, especially potentially dispositive motions, and cooperative discovery will alleviate many of the major choke points in the system.

 Although the focus in this discussion has been on the court's procedures and the ability of judges to manage cases, each participant in the judicial system -- whether judge, clerk, lawyer, or litigant -- plays an important role in the process.
 Attorneys who are unfamiliar with the local rules, or continually request continuances or extensions of time, or fail to file timely motions and/or responses, cause delay in the handling of cases and often create additional unnecessary and burdensome paperwork.
 All litigation participants must perform their roles as effectively and efficiently as possible to make the system work.